ricaun/dotbim.three.js/README.md

 ## Example

-The `index.html` has a simple offline implementation with the following features.
+The `index.html` has a simple implementation with the following features.

 * Load `.bim` files using `Drag-and-Drop`
 * Press Keyboard `1` - Dark Background